 What do bald-faced hornets look like?

-Bald-faced hornets get their name from the fact that they are almost completely black except for an off-white color pattern that is found on most of their face and on the end of their abdomen and thorax.
-Workers grow to between 1/2 and 5/8th of an inch in length; the queens are large and can grow up to 3/4 of an inch in length.
+Bald-faced hornets get their name from the fact that they are almost completely black except for an off-white color pattern that is found on most of their face and on the end of their abdomens and thoraxes.
+Workers grow to between 1/2 and 5/8 of an inch in length.
+The queens are large and can grow up to 3/4 of an inch in length.
 Their body is long, thin, and wasp-like.
-Bald-faced hornets are only referred to as hornets because of their large size and because they place their nests high up off the ground, but they are actually a relative of yellow jackets and paper wasps.
+Bald-faced hornets are only referred to as hornets because of their large size and because they place their nests high up off the ground; they are actually a relative of yellow jackets and paper wasps.

 Where are bald-faced hornets found?

-A bald-faced hornet colony only survives for one year; in the fall, fertilized queens find a safe suitable place to overwinter in while the rest of the colony perishes in the cold weather.
+A bald-faced hornet colony only survives for one year.
+In the fall, fertilized queens find a safe, suitable place to overwinter in while the rest of the colony perishes in the cold weather.
 In April or May, the overwintering queen emerges and finds a suitable location to build a new nest.
-They generally choose an aerial location such as: in trees, on utilities poles, on the side of homes, or under roof eaves.
+They generally choose an aerial location such as in trees, on utilities poles, on the sides of homes, or under roof eaves.
 Their nest can grow to be more than 14 inches in diameter and 24 inches in length.

 What do bald-faced hornets eat?

-Bald-faced hornets are considered to be beneficial insects for a couple of reasons - they are responsible for pollinating some flowers and plants, and they are predatory insects.
+Bald-faced hornets are considered to be beneficial insects because they are responsible for pollinating some flowers and plants, and they are predatory insects.
 Bald-faced hornet workers prey upon a large number of nuisance insects in order to bring them back to the colony for the developing larvae to feed on.
 The adults have a liquid diet and feed on sweet sugary liquids like nectar and juices.